 - We can engage our muscles while walking in a variety of ways, such as walking uphill.

 Other benefits of walking

 If our mindset is positive and in control, it is much easier to implement healthy lifestyle changes.
 Walking not only aids weight loss directly, by increasing physical activity but also indirectly, by providing significant emotional and mental health benefits:

 Having trouble concentrating?
 A walk will gently re-energise you and help you focus afterwards.

 A brisk walk stimulates the release of endorphins, which help to reduce our stress levels and make you feel happier.

 A trial of middle-aged women demonstrated that 2 sessions of brisk walking per week, alongside 2 other aerobic exercise sessions, significantly improved participants’ quality of sleep.

 The benefits of nature

-Enjoy the benefits of being outdoors, such as fresh air and increased vitamin D. In Denmark, they focus on wellbeing by encouraging people to go outside at lunchtime in the summer for some fresh air, vitamin D and a proper break from your desk!
+Enjoy the benefits of being outdoors, such as fresh air and increased vitamin D. In Denmark, they focus on wellbeing by encouraging people to go outside at lunchtime in the summer for some fresh air, vitamin D and a proper break from our desks!

-- Walking can improve your emotional and mental wellbeing in a variety of ways, which indirectly aids weight loss
+- Walking can improve our emotional and mental wellbeing in a variety of ways, which indirectly aids weight loss.